-- The algorithm is non-deterministic because of the random re-orderings when the score is calculated.
-This also implies that the same consensus sequence will get different BCRANK scores in the same data when run with different re-orderings.
+- The algorithm randomly re-orders the data when the score is calculated.
+This implies that the same consensus sequence will get different BCRANK scores in the same data when run with different re-orderings.
 The variability in scores can be decreased by increasing the reorderings parameter - The algorithm performs a breadth-first search, meaning that the highest scoring neighbor in the neighborhood is selected in each search step. - The algorithm keeps track of all consensus sequences that have already been tested so the same sequence is not visited twice when performing a search.